Emergency Dentistry in Rockville, MD

 If you experience a dental emergency in Rockville, MD, or are in extreme dental pain, don’t wait to pick up the phone and call us.
 Dr. Thomas Gladnick and Dr. Elizabeth Gladnick can still treat your dental emergency right here in our dental office, and we’ll always do our best to see you that same day.

-Should I wait to get treatment for my dental emergency until after the COVID-19 outbreak?
+Should I wait to get treatment for my dental emergency until after the COVID-19 outbreak is over?

 No!
 If you have a severely damaged tooth or an oral injury, you need immediate medical attention.

 At Gladnick Family & Cosmetic Dentistry, we’re prepared to fix your broken tooth even during the coronavirus outbreak.
-Although we have temporarily paused our non-emergency dental appointments, we remain fully equipped to handle dental emergencies and provide the pain relief you need.
+Although we aren’t back to operating on a “normal,” pre-coronavirus schedule with patients at full capacity, we remain fully equipped to handle dental emergencies and provide the pain relief you need.

 You should contact our Rockville dentists right away if you experience: